UnionOfRAD/li3_queue/README.md

 3. Confirm or requeue a message

-    Once you've read a message from the queue you will either need to acknowledge it's success using:
+    Once you've read a message from the queue you will either need to confirm it's success using:

     ```php
-    Queue::ack('default');
+    Queue::confirm('default');
     ```

-    Or not acknowledge your message and requeue it using:
+    Or requeue your message using:

     ```php
-    Queue::nack('default');
+    Queue::requeue('default');
     ```

 4. Consume messages